Confessions of an Information Junky Pt.1

 The only way to long-term sustainability and inner peace was by accepting I have limited energy, time, and fucks to give.

 Finally, a lightbulb illuminated the darkness.
 I could see the light and direction towards an out.
 Bubbles escaping my metaphysical gravity of rock bottom.
 I discovered selfishness.
 The one where you put on your own mask first, before helping others.
-What everyone else was doing it all along while I was busy chasing ideals.
+What everyone else was doing all along while I was busy chasing ideals.

 Know thyself.
 Focus your thoughts, energy, and actions only on aspects of your life that are in your power to affect.
 Escape the control of those who have leverage over you by paying your rent or knowing which buttons to push.
 Earn your freedom to act according to the best of your own knowledge and moral compass.
 Design your everyday life.
 Measure your progress by comparing yourself only to your past-self, not others.
 Forge your own destiny by accepting total accountability for it.